jz5n3/book-resources/chapter5/Note_jz.md

 Translates binary data into formats understandable by applications
 #### Layer7: Application Layer
 display data received from the network to users

+## Terms
+1. TLS: Transport Layer Security frequently referred to by its predecessor's name
+2. SSL: Secure Sockets Layer
+   it is a protocol that provides data integrity and privacy between two communicating applications